 If you’re travelling from Italy to Croatia via one of the other cities not mentioned so far in this section – such as Rome, Milan or Pisa – heres’s our guide for the best way of doing this.

 The majority of the other Italian cities, such as Trieste, Venice and Ancona, that feature in this section are both connected with direct flights from the UK and located on the Adriatic coast (or very close to it) making it relatively easy to make your way to Croatia – which is why we’ve specifically featured them in this guide.
 However, some of you may find yourselves elsewhere in Italy, wanting to make your way across to Croatia.
-(We certainly get a number of emails to that effect.)
+(We certainly get a number of emails to that effect!)

 Undoubtedly, the quickest way of reaching Croatia from, say, Rome or Milan would be to fly.
 However, the majority of flights only operate during the summer months, and flying may be costly – depending on how far in advance you book.
-See the list of airlines offerings flights from Italy to Croatia below.
+See the list of airlines offering flights from Italy to Croatia below.

 Otherwise, if you’re in central or southern Italy, we would recommend making your way to either Bari or Ancona on the eastern coast of Italy, and then taking ferries (Ancona – Split ferries run year-round) across to Dalmatia.